matt-0123/Artificial-Intelligence-Home-Automation-/README.md

 # RCHAS - Remote Control Home Appliance System

-This is a project developed as a part of my Masters program in Computer Science from California State University for Artificial Intelligence.
+This is a project developed as a part of my Masters program in Computer Science from California State University for Artificial Intelligence course.

 The idea of this project is to automate the electronic and electrical devices at home and remotely control it from elsewhere in the world.
 Sounds crazy?